borgbackup/borg/docs/usage.rst

 Item flags
 ~~~~~~~~~~

-`borg create --changed` outputs a verbose list of all files, directories and other
+`borg create -v` outputs a verbose list of all files, directories and other
-file system items it considered, with the exception of unchanged files
+file system items it considered (no matter whether they had content changes
-(for this, also add `--unchanged`).
-For each item, it prefixes a single-letter
+or not).
+For each item, it prefixes a single-letter flag that indicates type
-flag that indicates type and/or status of the item.
+and/or status of the item.

+If you are interested only in a subset of that output, you can give e.g.
+`--filter=AME` and it will only show regular files with A, M or E status (see
+below).

 A uppercase character represents the status of a regular file relative to the
 "files" cache (not relative to the repo - this is an issue if the files cache